 Efird says this uneven hair a super fun look, but it definitely has some upkeep!
 “I blew this out with a round brush using a leave-in conditioner and a smoothing product from Davines, but this is definitely a haircut that can be styled messy and curly using a curl mousse or a sea salt spray.”

 The perfect short wavy asymmetrical cut and style to show off a movement!
-Brighten up your jaw-length hair with a touch of blonde hue on your dark roots to match your elegance.
+Brighten up your jaw-length hairstyle with a touch of blonde hue on your dark roots to match your elegance.

-“This asymmetrical haircut is an edgier but trendier bob haircut,” says stylist Alexis Chiasson of Circle Pines, MN.
+An asymmetrical haircut is an edgier but trendier bob haircut.

 A very short asymmetrical cut for short hair is the perfect choice for women looking for an edgier and more creative look to their hair.
 An asymmetric style looks best between a pixie and shoulder-length hair as the length difference is harder to notice on longer hair.
 If you want an even edgier look, try out an undercut with the asymmetric cut.